Providers of broadband internet access in the UK

 and Cable

-ISP listings which cover many smaller providers (the Google versions are DSL
+ISP listings which cover many smaller providers

 - Whichisp.com features broadband